usmanyvr/simpleAssemblerVM/SimpleAssembler/README.txt

   delimited instruction.
 It also has an overloaded run(...) method which can process a single instruction.

-TIME IT TOOK: It took about more than 12 hours to build this.

 Package also includes Factorial.asm file which calculates factorial of a given number.